brightonmike/MichaelSite/content/posts/2019-02-14-the-perils-of-third-party-javascript.md

 ## Solutions?

 There are some things we can do to try to mitigate the impact.
 We can add the \`defer\` attribute to JavaScript files so they don't block page rendering.
+We can also feedback, often via Github, to the authors of the third-party extensions and help them to improve performance.